Group of Seven experience route: Algonquin Provincial Park and Huntsville

 There are several ways to experience the landscapes and art of the Group of Seven and Tom Thomson between Huntsville and into Algonquin Park along Highway 60.

-What better way to begin your tour than with a selfie at the bronze statue of Tom Thomson outside the box office of the Algonquin Theatre in the Civic Square in Huntsville.
+Begin your tour with a selfie at the bronze statue of Tom Thomson outside the box office of the Algonquin Theatre in the Civic Square in Huntsville.
 Created by local sculptor Brenda Wainman-Goulet, it embodies the town’s motto ‘touch the past, embrace the future’.

 Location: 37 Main Street East, Huntsville